It’s important to take steps to protect yourself when shopping online.

 - Use safe payment options: Credit cards are generally the safest option because they allow buyers to seek a credit from the issuer if the product isn’t delivered or isn’t what was ordered.

-- Don’t be disappointed: Read return and other polices so you know what to expect if the purchase doesn’t go as planned.
+- Don’t be disappointed: Read return policies and other website information so you know what to expect if the purchase doesn’t go as planned.

 - Protect your $$: When shopping, check to be sure the site is security enabled.
 Look for web addresses with https:// indicating extra measures to help secure your information.

-- Get savvy about Wi-Fi hotspots: Limit the type of business you conduct over open public Wi-Fi connections, including logging on to key accounts, such as email and banking.
+- Get savvy about WiFi hotspots: Limit the type of business you conduct over open public WiFi connections, including logging in to key accounts like email and banking.
 Adjust the security settings on your device to limit who can access your phone.

-- Keep a clean machine: Keep all web-connected devices ‒ including PCs, smartphones and tablets ‒ free from malware and infections by running only the most current versions of software and apps.
+- Keep a clean machine: Keep all software on internet-connected devices – including PCs, smartphones and tablets – up to date to reduce risk of infection from malware.